 - Use sections of the number line e.g. 35 to 55 or 1.5 to 2.

 - Change the length of the number line e.g. 0 to 20, 0 to 100.

 - Vary place value of jumps e.g. 100, 200, 300 or 0.01, 0.02, 0.03

 - Change the vocabulary that must be used e.g. ‘count on’, ‘jump forward’, ‘add’, ‘increase by’ etc.

 - Play with each step on the Counting Along in 4 Ways Progress Drive.

 - Vary the winning number, e.g. play to 9.

 - Use array representation instead of a number line e.g. show numbers 0 to 10 and place counters to show jumps.

-If children are familiar with playing Pim vs Pom then it is an ideal independent learning activity.
-Since children assume the role of Pim or Pom when they play each other.
-Keep a score of who wins the most games over time, Pim or Pom?
+Once children are familiar with playing Pim vs Pom it becomes an ideal independent learning activity.
+Children assume the role of Pim or Pom when they play each other, so keep a score of who wins the most games over time, Pim or Pom?